A fall home tour brimming with all the beautiful colors of autumn, and filled with several easy diy projects that will inspire your own home decor.

 Last but not least is the powder room.
-It’s the one place your guests can come and really look around, so you have to make sure it looks good.
+It's the one place your guests can come and really look around.
+Make sure it looks good.
 I reused my felt flower wreath from last year here, and the recent project of melt and pour soap for scent and fall color.

 I hope you enjoyed this year's fall home tour, and that it inspires you to create a warm and inviting home of your own.